You are here

 The registered list of patients and the generalist approach to care are key strengths of UK general practice.

-We are often asked how we assess whether a practice is responsive to needs of its population.
-An important principle is that GP practices should be proactive in understanding the needs of different groups of people and deliver care to meet these needs.
-General practice can play an active role to improve population health and this is considered in our responsive key question.
+We are often asked how we assess if a practice is responsive to needs of its population.
+GP practices should be proactive in understanding the needs of different groups of people and deliver care to meet their needs.
+General practice can play an active role to improve population health.
+This is considered in our responsive key question.

-Anyone, regardless of nationality and residential status, may register and consult with a GP without charge.
+Anyone may register and consult with a GP without charge.
+This is regardless of nationality and residential status.

 The NHS Constitution sets out: